Spectral properties of graphs associated to the Basilica group: The graphs and and their Laplacians

 \subsection{The graphs $G_n$}

 In order to simplify some technicalities in the paper we do not work directly with the graphs $\Gamma_n$ but instead treat graphs $G_n$ defined as follows.
 For $n\geq 2$, replace the degree four vertex $0^n$ in $\Gamma_n$ with four vertices, one for each edge incident upon $0^n$, and call these boundary vertices.
 Observe that this produces two new graphs, each with two boundary vertices.
-Denote the smaller subgraph by $G_{n-1}$ and observe that the self-similarity of $\Gamma_n$ implies the larger subgraph is isomorphic to $G_n$.
-Using the addressing scheme for the finite Schreier graphs, if $n\geq2$ the subgraph $G_{n-1}$ consists of those vertices in $\Gamma_n$ with addresses ending in~$10$, plus the boundary vertices.
-Evidently one can recover the graph $\Gamma_n$ by identifying the boundaries of $G_n$ and $G_{n-1}$ as a single point; we return to this idea later and illustrate it for $n=3$ in Figure~\ref{add}.
+Denote the larger subgraph by $G_n$ and observe that the self-similarity of $\Gamma_n$ implies the smaller subgraph is isomorphic to $G_{n-1}$ if $n\geq 3$.
+By using the addressing scheme for the finite Schreier graphs, the subgraph $G_n$ consists of those vertices in $\Gamma_n$ with addresses not ending in~$10$, plus the boundary vertices.
+Evidently one can recover the graph $\Gamma_n$ by identifying the boundaries of $G_n$ and $G_{n-1}$ as a single point; we return to this idea later and illustrate it for $n=3$ in Figure~\ref{add}????.
+To ensure this is true for all $n\geq1$ we define $G_0$ and $G_1$ as in Figure~\ref{approx}, which also shows $G_2$ and $G_3$.
+Then it is apparent we may generate the graphs $G_n$ from $G_0$ using the same replacement rules for $\Gamma_n$ that are depicted in Figure~\ref{replacementwholeSchreier}.
 We denote the set of boundary points of $G_n$ by $\partial G_n$.

-Let $G_0$ be the complete graph on two vertices, with the edge labelled $a$.
-We may generate the graphs $G_n$ from $G_0$ using the same replacement rules for $\Gamma_n$ that are depicted in Figure~\ref{replacementwholeSchreier}.
-Figure~\ref{approx} illustrates the first few approximating graphs of $G_n$.